Click here to view a map inclusive of all new developments listed below.

-Developer Brookfield Properties’ has received approval from the Fairfax County Board of Supervisors for their $1.4 billion project dubbed Halley Rise (formally known as Reston Crescent), a 36-acre plot of land located “on the north side of Sunrise Valley Drive between Edmund Halley Drive and Reston Parkway.
+Developer Brookfield Properties’ has begun construction on its $1.4 billion project dubbed Halley Rise (formally known as Reston Crescent), a 36-acre plot of land located “on the north side of Sunrise Valley Drive between Edmund Halley Drive and Reston Parkway.
 The property will be carved into eight new urban blocks,” according to Fairfax County.
-In addition:

 - The two buildings currently on the plot of land will be joined by six new ones, bringing 1.5 million square feet in new office space.